Rutus Sarlls: Sarlls vs. United States 152 U.S. 570 (1894)

 Sarlls had sold ten gallons of lager beer.
 During his trial he alleged that the beer he sold was erroneously considered as spirits.
-The prevailing judge in the lower court, Judge Isaac Charles Parker, refused to present this argument to the jury.
+The prevailing judge in the lower court, Judge Isaac C. Parker, refused to present this argument to the jury.
 Sarlls was sentenced to a fine of $250 and three months in prison.

 His case was submitted to the United States Supreme Court on November 15, 1893.
 The Court utilized definitions of Century Dictionary and Webster's Dictionary for guidance.
 Century defined spirituous liquors as "containing much alcohol; distilled, whether pure or compounded, as distinguished from fermented; ardent: applied to a liquor for drinking," with Webster further defining "spiritous" as "rum, whiskey, brandy, and other distilled liquors."
 Century further defined "Malt liquor" as "a general term for an alcoholic beverage produced merely by the fermentation of malt, as opposed to those obtained by distillation of malt or mash."

 The Court looked further for guidance at section 3244, Revised Statutes, which provided for separate and distinct definitions and treatments of spiritous versus malt liquors, and noted a recent Congressional amendment to prior law which added ale and beer to the list of intoxicating items prohibited for sale in Indian Territory.
-Since Sarlls' sales occurred prior to this Congressional amendment, it showed that he was innocent of the then prevailing statute.
+Since Sarlls' sales occurred prior to this congressional amendment, it showed that he was innocent of the then prevailing statute.

 The Supreme Court entered its decision to reverse Sarlls' conviction on April 9, 1894.
 The decision was authored by George Shiras Jr. and was considered a precedential case.

-Family and Death
+Family and death

 Sarlls married Grace Whistler in 1894 in Chicago, Illinois.
 He later married Alice Abigail Sprague in 1901.

 Sarlls died in May 1915 in South McAlester, survived by his spouse Alice.